-I have audited the accompanying financial statements of Insearch Education International Pty Limited (the Company), which comprise the Statement of Comprehensive Income for the year ended 31 December 2017, the Statement of Financial Position as at 31 December 2017, the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, notes comprising a Summary of significant accounting policies and other explanatory information and the director's declaration.
+I have audited the accompanying financial report of Insearch Education International Pty Limited (the Company), which comprises, the Statement of Comprehensive Income for the year ended 31 December 2018, the Statement of Financial Position as at 31 December 2018, Statement of Changes in Equity and Statement of Cash Flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration.

-In my opinion, the financial statements:
+In my opinion, the financial report:

-- give a true and fair view of the financial position of the Company, as at 31 December 2017, and of their financial performance and cash flows for the year then ended in accordance with Australian Accounting Standards - are in accordance with section 41B of the Public Finance and Audit Act 1983 (PF&A Act) and the Public Finance and Audit Regulation 2015.
+- is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Company's financial position as at 31 December 2018 and its performance for the year ended on that date - complying with Australian Accounting Standards and the Corporations Regulations 2001 - is in accordance with section 41B of the Public Finance and Audit Act 1983 (PF&A Act) and the Public Finance and Audit Regulation 2015.